Disclosure to non-patients: the balancing act between competing interests

 Mrs Justice Yip was keen to stress in her judgment that the duty which she had set out as the basis for the decision was in keeping with existing professional guidance.
 GMC guidance from 2017 advises ‘If a patient refuses consent to disclosure, you will need to balance your duty to make the care of your patient your first concern against your duty to help protect the other person from serious harm’.
 She then noted that the duty which she had found was not a freestanding duty, neither was it a broad duty of care owed to all relatives in respect of genetic information.
 The legal duty recognised and ran parallel, she said, with an established professional duty, to be exercised following GMC and other medical bodies’ guidance.

-Essentially, therefore, the legal position has now been brought in line with existing professional guidance, but the judge was keen to ensure that the duty is not confined to cases involving genetics; it applies to all healthcare professionals and all confidential information which could be disclosed to prevent serious harm, as long as the healthcare professionals have a sufficiently close relationship with the family member who is at risk.
+Essentially, therefore, the legal position has now been brought in line with existing professional guidance, but the judge was keen to ensure that the duty is not confined to cases involving genetics; it applies to all healthcare professionals and all confidential information that could be disclosed to prevent serious harm, as long as the healthcare professionals have a sufficiently close relationship with the family member who is at risk.
 However, it will be absolutely crucial for all those involved to ensure that these balancing acts are carried out fully and appropriately.